 Click Preview Results to switch from the merged results back to the mail merge field.

 Select the whole field, including the marks at each end.

 Click Home and choose the font and font size you want.

-Click Page Layout and choose the paragraph spacing you want.
+Click Page Layout (Word 2013) or Layout (Word 2016) and choose the paragraph spacing you want.
 For example, Word treats each line in an Address Block as a paragraph, so you might want to reduce the spacing between paragraphs in that field.

 The formatting changes you make will appear in each merged document.